Report on the Consolidated Financial Statements

 Risks inherent in the Annual Financial Statements

-The Consolidated Financial Statements are therefore exposed to the risk of inadequate assumptions and estimates having a significant impact on the recoverable amount and therefore the recognised value of the cash-generating units reported in the Consolidated Statement of Financial Position, as well as the operating result in the Consolidated Statement of Income.
+The Consolidated Financial Statements are therefore exposed to the risk of inadequate assumptions and estimates having a significant impact on the carrying amounts of goodwill assets reported in the Consolidated Statement of Financial Position, as well as the operating result in the Consolidated Statement of Income.

 Our auditing approach

-- To form an opinion about the adequacy of internal planning of the impairment testing, we have examined the planning process and verified the planning data, on which the measurement is based, against the current budget figures approved by the Supervisory Board as well as the mid-term planning approved by the Management Board.
+- To form an opinion about the suitability of the underlying internal planning, we examined the planning process, the assumptions for growth rates and the operational results in discussions with the responsible managers in the company and verified the planning data on which the measurement is based against the current budget figures approved by the Supervisory Board, as well as against the mid-term planning approved by the Management Board.

-- We furthermore examined the methodology used for impairment testing and determination of the capital cost rates on their conformity with the applicable standards.
-Our valuation experts assessed the appropriateness of the assumptions made for determining the capital cost rate, on which the determination of capital cost rates were based, against market- and industry-specific reference values and verified the arithmetic accuracy of the calculation procedure.
+- Our valuation experts furthermore examined the methodology used for impairment testing and determination of the discounting rates on their conformity with the applicable standards and reviewed the accuracy of the calculation method.

 Risks inherent in the Annual Financial Statements